Try our New Bulk Scan Feature - AVAILABLE NOW!

 • Precision: PPV = TP / (TP + FP) - Not used

-But… What Should be Considered AI Content?
+But… What Should Be Considered AI Content?

 Some studies have made some really strange decisions on what to claim as “ground truth” human or AI-generated content.